-Article 3 of Commission Regulation 642/2004 on precision requirements for data collected in accordance with Council Regulation (EC) No 1172/98 on statistical returns in respect of the carriage of goods by road sets out the information that a Member State should provide each quarter to enable Eurostat to calculate sample size, response rates and register quality rates.
-This information is to be provided in the format of table B of the supplementary tables (see chapter 13-3 or the annex to Regulation 642/2004 for the detail of the table).
+Article 3 of Commission Regulation 642/2004 sets out the information that a Member State should provide each quarter to enable Eurostat to calculate sample size, response rates and register quality rates.
+This information is to be provided in the format of table B of the supplementary tables (see chapter 13.4 or the annex to Regulation 642/2004 for the detail of the table).
 Article 3 also gives the definitions of response rate and register quality rate for the purposes of this Regulation.